-- 2. The purpose of this coverage is: - (a) to place a strict controls on trade in specimens of species classified as endangered or harmful to Canadian ecosystems; - (b) to establish a system of trade controls to monitor trade of species that are endangered or species that are susceptible to becoming endangered as a result of international trade; and - (c) to allow individual countries to exercise surveillance on importation in other countries specimens of species which are considered endangered by the exporting country only.

-- 3. The system applies to specimens of endangered species (listed in one of the three Appendices of CITES, which are mirrored in Schedule I of WAPTR), or species harmful to Canadian ecosystems (listed in Schedule II of WAPTR), originating in and exported from all countries. - 4.
+- 2. The purpose of this coverage is: - to place a strict control on trade in specimens of species classified as endangered or harmful to Canadian ecosystems; - (b) to establish a system of trade controls to monitor trade of species that are endangered or species that are susceptible to becoming endangered as a result of international trade; and - (c) to allow individual countries to exercise surveillance on importation in other countries specimens of species which are considered endangered by the exporting country only. - 3.
+The system applies to specimens of endangered species (listed in one of the three Appendices of CITES, which are mirrored in Schedule I of WAPTR), or species harmful to Canadian ecosystems (listed in Schedule II of WAPTR), originating in and exported from all countries. - 4.
 The purpose of the licensing system is to control importation of: i) specimens of species, listed in one of the three Appendices of CITES, under internationally agreed circumstances and; ii) species listed in Schedule II of WAPTR, in the case where there are sufficient safeguards and security to prevent harm to Canadian ecosystems. - 5.
 Licensing is effected by the WAPTR made under the WAPPRIITA.
 Individual products are not designated in the Act.
 Species are placed in Schedule I of the WAPTR, established by the Governor-in-Council to implement an intergovernmental arrangement or commitment (see No. 1 above).
 In addition, species which may be harmful to Canadian ecosystems if ever released into the wild, are listed in Schedule II of WAPTR and are also subject to licensing requirements.

-- 6.I.
-Information on how to comply with the requirements of these controls is published in the Canada Gazette, on the Canada.ca website, in press releases and in Notices to Importers distributed to associations and traders and, in addition, available upon request from the Department of the Environment. - Other questions under I, and II, III, IV, V, VI, VII, VIII, IX, X and XI are not applicable. - 7.(a) When importing a specimen of a species listed in either Appendix II or Appendix III of CITES, no Canadian import permit is required; the permit or certificate issued by the exporting country is sufficient to allow import into Canada.
+- 6. Not applicable. - 7.(a) When importing a specimen of a species listed in either Appendix II or Appendix III of CITES, no Canadian import permit is required; the permit or certificate issued by the exporting country is sufficient to allow import into Canada.
 However, when importing a specimen of a species listed in Appendix I of CITES as indicated in Schedule I of the WAPTR, an application for a Canadian import permit should be made at least 35 days prior to the expected date of arrival.
 Individual import permits for species listed in Schedule II of WAPTR can be applied for at least 70 days prior to the expected date of arrival.
 Permits are not issued retrospectively. - (b) An individual import permit for species listed in Appendix I of CITES, as indicated in Schedule I of the WAPTR, is normally granted within 35 days from receipt provided the criteria for issuing a permit are met.
 Import permits can be obtained within a shorter time limit in special circumstances, for instance where live animals are involved.
 An individual import permit for species listed in Schedule II of WAPTR is normally granted within 70 days from receipt provided the criteria for issuing a permit are met.
-Import permits for species listed in Schedule II of WAPTR can likewise be obtained within a shorter time limit in special circumstances, for instance where live animals are involved. - (c) Not applicable. - (d) Permit applications are processed by the CITES Authorities of the Department of Environment and Climate Change. - 8.
+Import permits for species listed in Schedule II of WAPTR can likewise be obtained within a shorter time limit in special circumstances, for instance where live animals are involved.

+- (c) Not applicable. - (d) Permit applications are processed by the CITES Authorities of the Department of Environment and Climate Change. - 8.
 If the criteria have not been met, the applicant will be informed.
-In such event, the applicant may request reconsideration by providing new information. - 9.
-Citizenship and residency are not criteria.
+In such event, the applicant may request reconsideration by providing new information.

+9. Citizenship and residency are not criteria.